fewlines-education/dev-bootcamp-exercises/02_programming/04_callbacks/04_destructure_and_spread_beginner/README.md

-# Destructure and spread : intermediate
+# Destructure and spread : beginner

 ## Context and Objectives